 In the consolidated statement of financial condition, derivatives are reported net of cash collateral received and posted under enforceable credit support agreements, when transacted under an enforceable netting agreement.
 In the consolidated statement of financial condition, resale and repurchase agreements, and securities borrowed and loaned, are not reported net of the related cash and securities received or posted as collateral.
 See Note 9 for further information about collateral received and pledged, including rights to deliver or repledge collateral.
 See Notes 7 and 9 for further information about offsetting assets and liabilities.

 Foreign Currency Translation

-Assets and liabilities denominated in non-U.S. currencies are translated at rates of exchange prevailing on the date of the consolidated statement of financial condition and revenues and expenses are translated at average rates of exchange for the period.
-Foreign currency remeasurement gains or losses on transactions in nonfunctional currencies are recognized in earnings.
+Assets and liabilities denominated in non-U.S. currencies are translated at rates of exchange prevailing on the date of the consolidated statement of financial condition.

 Recent Accounting Developments